Updated Thursday April 30 with the Lakers vs Rockets Game 5 stanchion treatment from Crypto.com Arena.

 The Playoffs logo on the stanchion is one of the small visual cues that used to make playoff basketball feel like playoff basketball.
 It is a tiny piece of branded real estate, easy to miss if you are not looking for it, but instantly distinguishing from a regular-season game when it is there.
-Houston had it on Sunday and the rest of the Sunday slate did not.
+Houston had it front-and-center on Sunday.
+Los Angeles tucked it on the side three nights later.
+The rest of the Sunday slate did not have it at all.

 Sunday Game 4 Stanchion Comparison